-Science in Year 3
+Science in Year 4

 Science enables children to discover the world around them.
-It stimulates curiosity and leads to the development of investigative, analytical and practical scientific skills so they can discover how the world around them works.
+It stimulates curiosity and leads to the development of investigative skills so they can discover how the world around them works.
 It also enables children to make meaningful links to both the natural and man-made environment they live in.